Can You Defer Payments From An Installment Agreement?

 Will I Still Receive an Annual Notice?

 Although it seems like you are saving money by lifting a wage garnishment or bank levy by being placed into this Currently non Collectible status, you will ultimately be paying more in the end because of the added interest and penalties on the remaining balance due.
-It is best to consult a trained expert in helping you to determine your financial status and how to resolve your tax debt with the IRS that best suits your needs.
+It is best to consult a trained expert in helping you to determine your financial status and how to resolve your tax liability with the IRS that best suits your needs.

 What Does Non Collectible Status Mean?

 You will still owe the past due tax amount and the balances will continue to accrue interest and penalties at a daily rate.
-The IRS will keep any tax refunds you may be entitled to in the future years and apply them to your past due tax debt.
+The IRS will keep any tax refunds you may be entitled to in the future years and apply them to your past due tax liability.
 This is a process called “Refund Offset”

 What Is The Refund Offset?